The Ultimate Guide to Your WRX Exhaust Sound - Crawford Performance

 This is one of the most common questions, and the answer depends on which part of the exhaust you’re replacing.
 If you’re installing an axle-back or cat-back system, a tune is generally not required.
 These systems are installed after the catalytic converters and don’t significantly impact the engine’s air-to-fuel ratio.
 However, if you’re installing a full turbo-back exhaust, which includes a new J-pipe/downpipe, a tune is absolutely necessary.
 Changing the downpipe alters exhaust flow dramatically, and without proper engine tuning services, you risk engine damage.
 Always consult with a professional tuner to ensure your car runs safely and makes the most of your new hardware.

-Debunking Common WRX Exhaust Myths
+3 Common WRX Exhaust Myths, Debunked

 When you start shopping for an exhaust, you’ll run into a lot of opinions and "common knowledge" that isn't always accurate.
 It’s easy to get pulled in the wrong direction by advice that sounds good but doesn't hold up.
 Let's clear the air and tackle some of the most persistent myths about WRX exhaust systems.
 Understanding the truth behind these claims will help you choose the right setup for your car with confidence, ensuring you get the sound and performance you’re actually looking for.